 - No matter what you do, you can’t find peace

-They reflect the real you back to you, without judgment.
+A therapist acts like a mirror — They reflect the real you back to you, without judgment.

 Rebuilding Connection Can Be a Cure Too

+Sometimes, overthinking starts because the connection fades.
+Maybe your partner feels distant too.
 Instead of blaming or obsessing — try reconnecting.

-- Looking through old memories or photos
+- Looking through past memories, or photos

 Conclusion